git-hyagi/pulp_container/docs/admin/guides/build-image.md

 !!! note

-    If `TMPFILE_PROTECTION_TIME` is set to 0 (default value), the automatic cleanup is disabled, meaning all the uploaded Containerfile used for the build will be kept in `FILE_UPLOAD_TEMP_DIR`.
+    If `TMPFILE_PROTECTION_TIME` is set to 0 (default value), the automatic cleanup is disabled, meaning all the uploaded Containerfile used for the builds will be kept in `FILE_UPLOAD_TEMP_DIR`.

 ## Upload the Containerfile to a File Repository and use it to build